This strawberry frozen yogurt gets made in minutes in the food processor!

-School is out as of this week, and that means summer is officially here!
-For me, no food represents the sweet freedom of summer as ice cream.
-In honor of Ella graduating Kindergarten (oh geez, I’m getting teary), I developed a strawberry frozen yogurt just for her.
+I developed this strawberry frozen yogurt for my daughter Ella when she was in kindergarten.
 It’s sweet, creamy, bright and a tad sassy (just like her), and it gets whipped up without an ice cream maker.
 It’s made with frozen strawberries, honey and Greek yogurt (so it’s even nutritious!) with a soft serve texture that rivals anything you can buy at the store (check out the how-to video below).
-Not that I have an issue with the store-bought stuff.
-In fact, I have to get something off my chest.

 Strawberry Frozen Yogurt – No Ice Cream Maker Needed